 The group’s formation began with the Sunshine Coast Koala Summit held in August 2012 with the goal of improving koala conservation efforts - both for individuals and as a species.
 Queensland Koala Crusaders is now actively expanding, to play a role in all koala habitat areas in Queensland.

-We seek to work collaboratively with local governments as well as other conservation and community groups focusing on improving the lives and sustainablity of koalas in the wild through a variety of initiatives and methods.
+We seek to work collaboratively with local governments as well as other conservation and community groups focusing on improving the lives and sustainability of koalas in the wild through a variety of initiatives and methods.

 Our members are actively engaged in rescue/rehabilitation and re-release of sick and injured koalas, habitat and corridor restoration, community education and much more.

-In 2018 we sponsored the planting of 10,000 trees as part of the Noosa Koala Recovery Project with the assistance of the Noosa and District Landcare Group and founded the Noosa Region Koala Rescue Group with the assistance of Wildcare Australia.
+In 2019 we sponsored the planting of 24,000 trees as part of the Noosa Koala Recovery Project with the assistance of the Noosa and District Landcare Group and founded the Noosa Region Koala Rescue Group with the assistance of Wildcare Australia.